lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 it in terms of "essential vs. non-essential"; If it makes no sense, or sounds massively harmful, then find out, or just ponder, what the person *really* meant when they said this.

+## Final notes

+I started this post with this sentence:

+> Don't let talk of "Concrete vs. Abstract" in the industry misguide you into missing the point of abstraction.

+And I meant exactly that, and no more.

+Namely, I am *not* encouraging you to karate kick your way into ongoing conversations and demand that everyone stops using the terms they're using.

+I'm just warning you about what can happen if phrases such as "that's too abstract!" are absorbed by your mind and end up *actually* informing your choices in program design.
+That would be a disaster.
+And so I'm proposing the simple "essential vs. non-essential" view as a better question not only for asking but also for allowing its answers to inform your program design.